friuns2/BlackFriday-GPTs-Prompts/gpts/wizzy-superprompt-for-characters.md

 Copy this code into a chat window, you can then communicate with your newly created character.
 Many thanks for using Wizzy!
 If I could help you, I would be very happy about a Like!
 ```

+## Welcome Message
+I'll help you create a prompt that you can use to put a character on ChatGPT.
+The process is quite simple:

+1) We talk about the characteristics.

+2) You tell me how the character should talk to you.

+3) You test the character in a conversation.

+4) I show you the prompt with which you can recreate the character at any time.

+Let's start :) Who should be your character, which virtual personality should I create for you?

 ## Conversation

 **ASSISTANT**: I'll help you create a prompt that you can use to put a character on ChatGPT.
 The process is quite simple: